 MSHN utilizes a 2-Year Strategic Plan, inclusive of the SUD Prevention, Treatment & Recovery provider system.
-The FY19-20 was approved by the MSHN board of directors in 2018.
-This plan focuses on the quadruple aim: Better Health, Better Care, Better Value, and Better Provider Systems and identifies current priorities for behavioral health services, including SUD within the region.
-MSHN is also charged with supported a Substance Use Disorder Strategic Plan for FY21-23 for Prevention, Treatment, and Recovery efforts for the region.
-Prevention efforts will be focused on reducing underage drinking, marijuana use, opioid prescription use, youth tobacco and nicotine use, and substance use in older adults.
-Treatment efforts will be focused on increasing accessibility of services (MAT, stimulant use treatment, WSS, jail-based services, and trauma-informed care), expanding penetration rates for adolescents, older adults and veterans/military families, and increasing cultural competence and reducing health disparities.
+The FY22-23 was approved by the MSHN Board of Directors in 2021 and it identifies current priorities for behavioral health services, including SUD within the region.
+In FY22-23 MSHN expanded from the quadruple aim-Better Health, Better Care, Better Value, and Better Provider Systems-to include a 5th strategic priority, Better Equity, to reflect MSHN's commitment to overcoming longstanding health disparities between different sub-populations across Michigan and the U.S. MSHN also has an SUD-specific Strategic Plan for FY21-23 for SUD prevention, treatment, and recovery efforts for the region.
+Prevention efforts are focused on reducing underage drinking, marijuana use, opioid prescription use, youth tobacco and nicotine use, and substance use in older adults.
+Treatment efforts are focused on increasing accessibility of services (MAT, stimulant use treatment, WSS, jail-based services, and trauma-informed care), expanding penetration rates for adolescents, older adults and veterans/military families, increasing cultural competence and reducing health disparities.